White, Pink, Amber, Olive

 -Stainless Steel Corkscrew

 The screw-in style hook is designed to allow for weedless rigging, very similar to that of a standard offset bend worm hook.
-The screw provides slightly better durability than an offset hook, and it pairs up excellently with the Albie Snax bait.
+The screw provides slightly better durability than an offset hook, and it pairs up seamlessly with the Albie Snax.